INCA GARCILASO MEDAL

 Inca Garcilaso de la Vega (1539-1616), born Gómez Suárez de Figueroa and known as El Inca, was a chronicler and writer born in what today is Peru.
 He was the natural son of the Spanish conquistador Sebastián Garcilaso and the Inca noblewoman Palla Chimpu Ocllo.

 Born in the early years of the conquest, he is known primarily for his chronicles of the Inca culture and the Spanish conquest.
 At the age of 21 he sailed to Spain where he lived and worked the rest of his life.
-His first major work called “La Florida del Inca” is an account of conquistador Hernando De Soto's expedition in Florida.
+His first major work called “La Florida del Inca” is a vivid and detailed account of conquistador Hernando De Soto's expedition in Florida.

 His work was widely read in Europe, influential and well received.
 It was the first literature by an author born in the Americas to enter the western canon.

-Martin Waldseemüller's 1507 world map is considered America's birth certificate and for good reason: it is the first document on which the name "America" appears.
+The world map by cartographer Martin Waldseemüller published in 1507 is considered America's birth certificate and for good reason: it is the first document on which the name "America" appears.
 It is also the first map to depict a separate and full Western Hemisphere.
-The name America is placed on South America.
+Interestingly enough, the name America is placed on South America.

 The map included data gathered during Amerigo Vespucci’s voyages of 1501–1502 to the New World.
 Waldseemüller christened the new lands "America" (land of Amerigo) in recognition of Vespucci ’s understanding that a new continent had been uncovered as a result of the voyages of Columbus and other explorers in the late fifteenth century who still believed they had arrived in India.

-In May 2003 the Library of Congress purchased the only surviving copy of the map from Prince Johannes Waldburg-Wolfegg of Germany.
+In May 2003 the Library of Congress purchased the only surviving copy of the map.